RosettaCommons/documentation/build_documentation/Build-Documentation.md

 ##Basic Setup
 Build environment setup instructions for most situations can be found on the [[Getting Started|Getting-Started#local-installation-and-use-of-rosetta]] page.

-##Getting required files
-* PDB components file is versioned controlled through the git-lfs server.
-You can talk to your lab gate keeper to download the file.
-Alternatively, the file can be downloaded from the [wwwpdb](http://www.wwpdb.org/data/ccd).
-Download the "Chemical Component Dictionary" file, either as gzipped or as a regular file.
-You will need to unzip before using it with Rosetta.
-Place the file in database/ligand_type_sets.
+## Obtaining additional files

+#### PDB Chemical Components Dictionary

+NOTE: This file is not needed for Rosetta to run normally.

+To use the -in:file:load_PDB_components option to automatically load unrecognized residues from files, you need to obtain a CIF-formatted version of the Chemical Components Dictionary.
+This file can be downloaded from the [wwwPDB](http://www.wwpdb.org/data/ccd).
+(Alternatively for RosettaCommons members, you can talk your lab's gatekeeper for the RosettaCommons git-lfs).

+To use with Rosetta, download the (non-gzipped) file and place it in the Rosetta database directory.
+(Rosetta/main/database/).
+Or alternatively, pass the absolute path to the file to the -in:file:PDB_components_file option.

 ## Publicly accessible clusters with Rosetta pre-installed

 * As part of the XSEDE initiative, the [[TACC/Stampede|TACC]] cluster has Rosetta and PyRosetta centrally installed for authorized users.
 See the [[TACC]] page for more details.

 ##Alternative Setup for Individual Workstations